SuperNEMO-DBD/Falaise/documentation/flreconstruct/FLReconstruct.md

 The script contains a mandatory header:

 ~~~~~~
-#@description a short description of the simulation run
+#@description a short description of the reconstruction run
 #@key_label  "name"
 #@meta_label "type"
 ~~~~~~